 Open a bank account

+If you intend to work in Australia, you will need to have an Australian bank account.
 The main banks in Australia are Westpac, ANZ (Australian and New Zealand Banking Group), Nab (National Australia Bank) and Commonwealth.

-What bank should I choose?
+Which bank should I choose?

-What to bring when opening an account?
+What do I need to bring to the bank when opening an account?

 - A $50 deposit when you open your account

 - A postal address (even if this is temporary, such as your hostel.
 However, if you change address, make sure you tell your bank!)

 - Some banks may also require your tax number in your home country